RUBENEMILIO100/Big_Data/README.md

-# Homehork 3 Pipeline & Confusion 🍥 Matrix
+# Homework 3 Pipeline & Confusion 🍥 Matrix 😎

 MLlib standardizes APIs for machine learning algorithms to make it easier to combine multiple algorithms into a single pipeline, or workflow.
 This section covers the key concepts introduced by the Pipelines API, where the pipeline concept is mostly inspired by the scikit-learn project.